goabstract/abstract-sdk/docs/abstract-api.md

 An asset represents a resource exported from a design file.
 Assets are automatically updated and available for new commits.

-> Note: Assets are currently in beta.
-These endpoints will not return any data unless the feature has been turned on for your team during this time.
+> Note: Assets are only supported when using a Business or Enterprise plan.
+More information on Abstract plan types can be found [here](https://www.abstract.com/pricing/).

 ### The asset object